bentoml/BentoML/docs/source/concepts/bento.rst

     docker:
         dockerfile_template: "./Dockerfile.template"

-Now run :code:`bentoml build` to build a new Bento, it will contain a Dockerfile generated with the custom template.
-To confirm the generated Dockerfile work as expected, run :code:`bentoml containerize <bento>` to build a docker image with it.
+Now run :code:`bentoml build` to build a new Bento.
+It will contain a Dockerfile generated with the custom template.
+To confirm the generated Dockerfile works as expected, run :code:`bentoml containerize <bento>` to build a docker image with it.

 .. dropdown:: View the generated Dockerfile content
     :icon: code

-    During development and debugging, you may want to see the generated Dockerfile after a Bento is built.
+    During development and debugging, you may want to see the generated Dockerfile.
     Here's shortcut for that:

     .. code-block:: bash

-        cat $(bentoml get MY_BENTO_NAME:latest -o path)/env/docker/Dockerfile
+        cat "$(bentoml get MY_BENTO_NAME:latest -o path)/env/docker/Dockerfile"

 .. seealso::

-   :ref:`Bento Containerization <guides/containerization:Containerization>` to learn more about how BentoML containerize a Bento.
+   :ref:`Bento Containerization <guides/containerization:Containerization>`: more information about how BentoML containerizes a Bento.

 Docker Options Table
 """"""""""""""""""""